subu-nair1798/zendesk-challenge/README.md

 ### Task 3

 As a response to this task, the tech stack used and structure of all components in this submission ensures extensibility and Separation of Concerns (SoC).
 By keeping the client-side and server-side separate, the application facilitates extensibility and adaptibility.
 We can easily modify either or both components and use different frameworks / technologies if required.
-Moreover, using an in-use and regularly updated tehc stack, the application also ensure longetivity.
+Moreover, using an in-use and regularly updated tech stack in conjunction with ```Babel``` for transpiling the code, the application also ensures longetivity and backwrads compatibility.
 Further, the structure of the client side displays Separation of Concerns.
 The entry-point of the application i.e. ```App.js``` contains routing for various pages and error handling for bad paths.
 The **_pages_** sub-directory contains the pages corresponding to the url paths.
 The **_components_** sub-directory contains the ```React JSX``` components which are used by the respective pages.
 A structured application design like this will easily incorporate any additions / deletions to the application.

 ### Task 4